Dynamics of Inspiraling Dark Energy: Discussion

 It should be stressed that we have studied a model of the late Universe.
 Hence we cannot address issues related to the sound horizon $r_d$ of the photon-baryon fluid at the epoch of baryon drag.
 Models, which introduce new physics in the early Universe to resolve the Hubble tension, aim to lower $r_d$ in order to be consistent with the observational constraints \cite{PZJ,eBOSS} on its product with the Hubble constant.
 However, relying on such early-time resolutions alone leads to problems regarding the observational constraints on the matter density and the $\sigma_8$ parameter \cite{SV}.
 This is not the only indication that late-time physics, different from $\Lambda$CDM, is necessary.
-A growing amount of evidence for that is provided by the observed ``descending trends'' in the determination of the Hubble constant from a variety of low-redshift data \cite{DescendingT,DescendingT2,DescendingT3,DescendingT4,DescendingT5}.
+A growing amount of evidence for that is provided by the observed ``descending trends'' in the determination of the Hubble constant from a variety of low-redshift data \cite{DescendingT,DescendingT2,DescendingT3,DescendingT4,DescendingT5,DescendingT6,DescendingT7,DescendingT8,DescendingT9}.
 Namely, these works show that, assuming the $\Lambda$CDM model, the inferred value of the Hubble constant decreases with increasing redshift of the observations.
 This implies that there is a need for deviation from $\Lambda$CDM in the late Universe.
-Whether our model can provide the necessary modification is, undoubtedly, very interesting to explore.
+Whether our model can provide the necessary modification is, undoubtedly, very interesting to explore.\footnote{For other modifications of the late Universe, which aim to relieve the Hubble tension, see \cite{SPYY,GSS,MP,HW2}.}

 It is also worth investigating the consequences of our class of dark energy models for the large-scale structure of the Universe at late times.
 For that purpose, one should study in much more detail the equations of motion of our dark energy fluctuations, including interaction with matter perturbations and gravitational backreaction.
 This is likely to involve demanding numerical computations, as well as the use of the explicit background solutions for $H(t)$ and $\varphi (t)$\,.
 Here we managed to avoid using the explicit form of these solutions.
 Thus, our conclusions depended only implicitly, through the initial condition $\varphi_0$\,, on all integration constants, except those in the potential.
 However, extracting phenomenological predictions, regarding the effects of dark energy clustering on the large-scale clustering of matter, most likely will require identifying a suitable part of the full parameter space of the model.
 We hope to make progress on this problem in the future.